• Impairing healing

 The researchers found the common pathogen S. aureus in most wounds.
 Some strains of this microbe, which are enriched in antibiotic resistance genes and virulence factors such as toxins, only resided in wounds that did not heal.

 Treating the ulcers with antibiotics didn’t change its microbiota nor improved ulcer outcomes, whereas scraping dead or infected tissue reduced the diversity of bacteria colonizing the wounds and promoted healing.

 To understand how the ulcer microbiota affects wound healing, the researchers transferred individual bacterial strains isolated from people with diabetes to ulcers in mice.
 Then, they monitored how the wounds healed.

-The strains of S. aureus found only in ulcers that didn’t heal delayed healing by several weeks in mice.
+The strains of https://126.96.36.199/imbalance-of-staphylococcus-bacteria-could-be-responsible-for-skin-damage-and-inflammation/S. aureus found only in ulcers that didn’t heal delayed healing by several weeks in mice.
 In contrast, another microbe commonly found in foot ulcers, Alcaligenes faecalis, reduced the growth of ulcers and promoted wound healing.